CrescentMadeJr/DanDeb.tech/README.md

 The "contact" form takes data into an array and then displays the information back to the user with a little message.

-### Acessability'
+### Accessibility'
 I ran some accessibility checks.
 The only suggestions were the emnpty links that are using font awesome icons.
-I added titles to them for that.
+I added titles to them.